Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system: Magnetotransport Properties

 \subsection{Longitudinal conductivity}

-In this subsection, we calculate the longitudinal conductivity, which mainly arises from the scattering of cyclotron orbits due to charge impurities.
-To proceed, we first specify that, in the low temperature regime, the scattering is considered elastic because the charge carrier cannot supply enough energy to excite the impurity from its ground state.
-In this context, the longitudinal conductivity generally comprises two primary components: the diffusive and collisional contributions i.e., the diagonal part of the conductivity tensor can be written as $\sigma^{d}_{\mu\nu}=\sigma^{\rm diff}_{\mu\nu}+\sigma^{\rm coll}_{\mu\nu}$.
-Here the diffusive contribution can be obtained as
+In this subsection, we calculate the longitudinal conductivity that mainly arises from the scattering of the cyclotron orbits with charge impurities.
+To proceed further, we consider that the scattering process is fully elastic in nature in the low temperature regime.
+It can be justified from the fact that the charge carriers cannot supply enough energy to excite the heavy ionised impurity from its ground state to exited state.
+Apart from the scattering mechanism, non-zero group velocity can also contribute to the transport process.
+In this context, the longitudinal conductivity generally comprises of two primary components: the diffusive and collisional contributions, i.e., the diagonal part of the conductivity tensor can be written as $\sigma^{d}_{\mu\nu}=\sigma^{\rm diff}_{\mu\nu}+\sigma^{\rm coll}_{\mu\nu}$.
+Here, the diffusive contribution can be obtained as